-We spend years looking for the perfect off grid compound, mostly because we didn’t have a lot of money to spend.
-Before we found our off grid home we toured a lot of shacks that quite frankly needed to be burned to the ground.
-All of those homes were traditional “on grid” homes with what the real estate agent called “potential.”
+We spent years looking for the perfect off-grid compound, mostly because we didn’t have a lot of money to spend.
+Before we found our off-grid home we toured a lot of shacks that quite frankly needed to be burned to the ground.
+All of those homes were traditional “on-grid” homes with what the real estate agent called “potential.”

 We were already harvesting our own meat, cooking everything from scratch and doing just about everything we could think of to provide for ourselves.
 We weren’t afraid of hard work, but still, there was hesitation.

-In reality, we found that off grid living afforded us a lot of luxuries we never had living in a suburban home.
-Yes, it takes a lot of extra planning and effort, but if you’re willing to spend time (rather than money) to solve your problems, than off grid is incredibly rewarding AND affordable.
+In reality, we found that off-grid living afforded us a lot of luxuries we never had living in a suburban home.
+Yes, it takes a lot of extra planning and effort, but if you’re willing to spend time (rather than money) to solve your problems, then off-grid is incredibly rewarding AND affordable.

 I was pretty taken aback when I got this comment, “This sounds prohibitively expensive for the average American.
 Kudos for you, but this isn’t attainable for most people.”

 We earn way less than the median US household.
 Our house is currently assessed at LESS than the median cost of a house in Vermont.

 As a rule, off-grid properties cost much less than their on-grid counterparts.
 At least to purchase.
 But as my favorite science fiction author was fond of saying, “there ain’t no such thing as a free lunch.”

 There is a cost to moving off-grid.

 Maintaining this household takes a lot of time.

 We don’t just get to flip a thermostat and have heat.
 Every bit of heat we have was hand-harvested and split with hours upon hours of labor throughout the warmer months.